pmirota92/Python_RacingBarChart/README.md

-# Bar Chart Race for CO2 Emissions
+# Bar Chart Race for CO2 Emissions in kiloton (kt)

 ## Overview
 This Python script creates a bar chart race to visualize the top 15 countries with the highest CO2 emissions from 1960 to 2019.
 The data is read from a CSV file and is processed into an animated bar chart race using the `bar_chart_race` library.